ailabels/ailabels/README.md

 The specification defines three levels of AI involvment:

-1. **Made by humans without AI** is the most restrictive mark.
+1. **Made by humans** is the most restrictive mark.
 Work must be created by humans without AI assistance.
-2. **Made by AI and human collaboration** is the middle ground where AI generated components of the product, but the work was modified significantly before publishing.
-3. **Made primarily by AI** is the other end of the spectrum.
+2. **Made primarily by AI** is the other end of the spectrum.
 The majority of the creative work was done by AI, although a human may have made modifications to the output before publishing.
+3. **Made by humans with AI** is the middle ground where AI generated components of the product, but the work was modified significantly before publishing.

 The use of AI is nuanced and these three categorizations leaves room for interpretation.
 For example, using a spell checker or sentence autocompletion tool is quite different than generating paragraphs of text and then lightly editing before posting.
 The AI Labels specification aims to provide a solution to this nuanced problem.